hyunjunbae70/hyperparameter-optimiser/README.md

 ```

 **Docker Build Fails:**
-Ensure you're in the project root and Dockerfile path is correct:
+Ensure you have permissions, are in the project root and Dockerfile path is correct:
 ```bash
 docker build -t hpo -f deployment/Dockerfile .
 ```